 In that light, many people tend to think that death is a final “passage” wherein people who die simply cease to exist.
 Not so!
 The Bible is clear that death is merely a temporary passage, a momentary transition into a state of existence far more real than our present state of existence.
 But the Bible doesn’t really tell us very much about the new life we enter into after we die.

 Some well-meaning people often quote Hebrews 9: 27 as proof positive that when a person dies, he or she is immediately judged by God.
 Yet Ruth 2: 20 and various references in chapters 3 and 4 of 1 Peter (and many others) give us some blurry glimpses into other types of activity which occur in the “place” to which the spirits of people go after they have died.
 The truth is we cannot be certain about what happens to people after they die.
-Perhaps all we can say with any certainty is that God continues dealing with people and working out his plans and purposes for them after they die—in ways we know very little about this side of the grave.
+Perhaps all we can say with any certainty is that God continues dealing with people and working out his purposes for them after they die—in ways we know very little about this side of the grave.

 There is only one thing about which we can be certain: God is the God of both the living and the dead.
 Jesus died and rose from the dead.
 He knows all there is to know about death—and beyond.
 And because God has reconciled all humanity to himself through the risen Jesus, we will rise again “in Jesus” after our own death—and go to be with him in the realm or sphere where he is.
 That we can say with certainty.
 Most everything else is speculation and wishful thinking.